 A team of European researchers is working on a system capable of producing breathable oxygen from simulated samples of lunar dust.

-"Being able to acquire oxygen from lunar dust would be extremely useful for future colonists, both for breathing and in the local production of rocket fuel", has explained Beth Lomax, chemist at the University of Glasgow, in a press release from the European Space Agency (ESA).
+"Being able to acquire oxygen from lunar dust would be extremely beneficial for future colonists, both for breathing and in local rocket fuel production.", has explained Beth Lomax, chemist at the University of Glasgow, in a press release from the European Space Agency (ESA).

-With the help of his colleague Alexandre MeurisseESA researcher Beth is currently testing a prototype generator that could eventually lead to the production of oxygen from lunar dust.
+With the help of his colleague Alexandre MeurisseESA researcher Beth is currently testing a prototype generator that could eventually lead to the production of oxygen from moon dust.

 The system is currently being tested in the materials and electrical components laboratory of the European Space Research and Technology Center (ESTEC), which is based in Noordwijk, the Netherlands.